aantron/ocaml.org/data/planet/mega-nerd/my-space-is-leaking.md

 	<a href="http://hackage.haskell.org/packages/archive/deepseq/1.3.0.1/doc/html/Control-DeepSeq.html#t:NFData">
 	NFData</a>
 instance.
-A bit of googling for &quot;custom NFData instance&quot; showed up the
+A bit of googling for "custom NFData instance" showed up the
 	<a href="http://hackage.haskell.org/package/deepseq-th/">
 	deepseq-th</a>
 package which uses Template Haskell to generate NFData instances.